 Residents with Disabilities: If your mobility is impaired due to a temporary or permanent disability, it is your responsibility to inform your Residence Life Director of your name, room number, and nature of disability, this is to include auditory impairments.
 This information will be placed on a list that will be given to the fire department in an emergency.
 If smoke or flame prevents you from leaving the building or your room, open the windows from the top and bottom to let the heat out and fresh air in; Hang a bed sheet or piece of clothing out of the window to attract attention; Wave a flashlight at night.
 Residents and staff may assist you with evacuation only when this will not place them in danger.
 Your rescue will be the first priority of the responding Baltimore City Fire Department Units.
 Environmental Health and Safety recommends that staff and CSU students should assist any resident with a disability by ensuring that he/she is aware of the evacuation alarm.
 However, this is not encouraged if this places the employee/student in personal harm or danger.

-you are in a smoke-free stairwell, entering burning or smoky rooms, or passing through such areas.
+Examples of personal harm or danger include remaining in the building, returning to a floor once you are in a smoke-free stairwell, entering burning or smoky rooms, or passing through such areas.
 Once outside, employees and students are asked to immediately notify emergency personnel of any person(s) remaining in the building.

-FREOUENTLY ASKED OUESTIONS:
+FREQUENTLY ASKED QUESTIONS: